ahed1854/lara-notes/README.md

-# Laravel Notes - A Google Keep Clone
+# Lara Notes - A Simple Elegant way to manage notes and reminders seemlesly

 A modern note-taking and reminder application built with Laravel, featuring a clean and responsive design.